La Dispute (band): Influences

 The band is said to be influenced by a broad range of music and as individuals they possess different influences.
 Post-hardcore bands like Thursday, Refused, At the Drive-In and Glassjaw are just some examples of commonalities amongst the band.
-Writing a tribute to mewithoutYou upon that band’s retirement, Deyer wrote that La Dispute “might never have been a band without mewithoutYou” and that he especially was influenced by singer Aaron Weiss’ stage presence.
+Writing a tribute to mewithoutYou upon that band’s retirement, Dreyer wrote that La Dispute “might never have been a band without mewithoutYou” and that he especially was influenced by singer Aaron Weiss’ stage presence.
 Drummer Brad Vander Lugt has said that the band with each record takes influences from other artists and musicians who are "pushing the envelope and challenging themselves."
 Vander Lugt personally cites his influences from blues and jazz musicians.
 Dreyer has stated his lyrical influences are derived from fiction writers rather than from poetry, as he likes to approach writing through stories and different characters.
 Particularly citing Kurt Vonnegut, Vladimir Nabokov as literary influences, and cites books from Nabokov like Pale Fire and Lolita as some of his favorites.
 The band credits now defunct Michigan based rock bands Ivan and Coal Black Horse as having a significant influence on La Dispute.
 Jacob Fricke of The Badger Herald commented on how Black Flag's third album combination of spoken word on its A-side and their typical "hard-and-fast punk" on the B-side acted as an influence on La Dispute's style.